arraytools/rtoy/README.md

 ```
 > install.packages("packrat")
 > packrat::init("/home/docker")
+# For local packages, we can still use remotes::install_local()
+# But when we run packrat::snapshot(), it will show an error
+# Error: unable to retrieve package records for ...

 # packrat issues errors when install local packages that have
 # a dependency on other packages on CRAN.
 See
 # https://stackoverflow.com/q/28098785
+# Possible solutions are
+# 1. manually install dependency packages
-# The only solution is to manually install dependency packages.
+# 2. use remotes::install_local() to install dependency
+#    package and then use packrat::install_local() again
+#    to install the local package.
+> install.packages("remotes")
+> remotes::install_local("rtoy")
 > packrat::set_opts(local.repos = "/")
-> # install.packages("Rcpp")
 > packrat::install_local("rtoy")
 > packrat::snapshot()
 > packrat::bundle()